Help & Documentation

 ScenarioMeaningAvailable Actions

-SG-only (mapped)SG entity has a mapping but wasn't found in XPMCreate in XPM, Delete SG entity, Skip
+SG-only (mapped)SG entity has a mapping but wasn't found in XPMExport to XPM, Delete from SG, Ignore this round

-SG-only (unmapped)SG entity has never been linked to XPMCreate in XPM, Link to XPM entity, Skip
+SG-only (unmapped)SG entity has never been linked to XPMExport to XPM, Link to Existing, Ignore this round

-XPM-onlyXPM client has no SG counterpartImport from XPM, Link to SG entity, Sync Both Ways, Skip
+XPM-onlyXPM client has no SG counterpartImport into SG, Link to Existing, Sync Both Ways, Delete from XPM, Ignore this round

-Name-based matching: When an unmapped SG entity has a similar name to an unmatched XPM entity, the system suggests Link Entities as an action.
+Name-based matching: When an unmapped SG entity has a similar name to an unmatched XPM entity, the system suggests Link to Existing.
 This avoids creating duplicates by linking the two records together instead.

 Entity Field Differences